 Head-on accidents are dangerous for another reason besides sheer velocity.
 In these types of accidents, cars typically come to a complete stop immediately.
 This abrupt change in velocity, which accident reconstructionists term delta-V, is severe in this kind of accident.

 Head-on collision cases are often easier to prove than other types of car accident cases because there is usually plenty of physical evidence at the scene.
+But you have to marshal all of the evidence quickly and in the right way.
 Our lawyers consider skid marks, breaking times, human error, black boxes, and other factors that can prove with a high degree of certainty the cause of an accident.

 Our experts take this data and compile reports, diagrams, and animations so that we can show a jury just how a crash must have happened.
 As a result, it is likely that our cases will settle long before trial.
 Our law firm has never lost a head-on vehicle crash claim.

 Proving the other driver's responsibility in a head-on car collision requires two things in Maryland.
 First, you must prove that the at-fault driver came out of their own lane and into yours.
 In a contributory negligence state like Maryland, you also need to establish that you were in your own established lane at the time of the crash.
 Under Maryland law, if both drivers are partially responsible, even if unequally at-fault, neither party can recover.
 As we talked about above, this is the reason it is especially critical in a head-on wreck to immediately gather evidence after the crash.
 The location of the vehicle at the time of the crash is not always obvious after the crash because the cars rarely land where the impact occurred.